AUSTRAL RIVER LODGE / Tackle & Technique

 The consensus among guides and experienced Chinook fly fishers is that rods should be short and stout.
-A guide-endorsed rig might consist of a 13 – 14 foot double-handed rod for a 9- or 10-weight line.
-A high quality reel capable of holding over 200 yards of 30-pound backing, 100 feet of 30-pound-test (minimum) running line, a 650- to 750-grain Skagit head, and a sinking tip made of 10 to 20 feet of T-14, T-17, or T-20, if you really want to get down and dirty.
+A guide-endorsed rig might consist of a 12,6 – 14 foot double-handed rod for a 9- or 10-weight line.
+A high quality reel capable of holding AT LEAST 200 yards of 30-pound backing, 100 feet of 30-pound-test (minimum) running line, a 650- to 750-grain Skagit head, and a sinking tip made of 10 to 20 feet of T-14, T-17, or T-20, if you really want to get down and dirty.

 High quality machined aluminum reels with a smooth drag and a rim control feature are highly recommended.
 You will want to make sure your reel’s drag system will operate well when wet and in cold conditions.
 Note: A proper Chinook fly reel should be able to stop a speeding truck.
 In Chinook fly fishing, more so than in any other fresh water fly fishing, your reel’s braking capability can play a huge role in whether or not you ever see the fish you’ve hooked.

 KEEP IN MIND THAT A FRESH CHINOOK IS 20-30% STRONGER THAN AN ATLANTIC SALMON